con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 	% rdo rje'i snying - monlam

 The Yama killer,[^68-1] ruling obstacles,[^68-2]
-With vajra impetus, instilling fear,
+Instilling fear, with vajra impetus,
 The vajra-hearted, famous for his vajra,
 With belly large, with vajras of illusion, (68)